mirandi1/fracMC/README.md

 │   └── processed/       # Cleaned and pre-processed datasets
 │
-├── notebooks/           # Jupyter notebooks for data analysis and visualization │   ├── 01_preprocessing.ipynb
+├── notebooks/           # Jupyter notebooks for data analysis and visualization │
-│   ├── 02_analysis.ipynb
-│   ├── 03_model_fitting.ipynb
-│   ├── 04_figures.ipynb
-│
 ├── figures/
-│   ├── main/            # Figures appearing in the main text │   └── supplementary/   # Figures for the Supporting Information
+│   ├── main/            # Figures appearing in the main text │
-│
-├── results/             # Output files (parameters, tables, and summary data) │   ├── model_parameters.csv
+├── results/             # Output files (parameters and summary data) │
-│   ├── summary_statistics.csv
-│   └── sensitivity_analysis.csv
-│
 │
 ├── environment.yml      # Conda environment file for reproducibility